ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 * `cbor-CMW` and `json-CMW` are defined in {{collected-cddl}}, and
 * `CPA765` is the CBOR tag for CMW ({{iana-cbor-tag}}).

-[^rfced] This document uses the CPA (code point allocation) convention described in {{?I-D.bormann-cbor-draft-numbers}}.
-For each usage of the term "CPA", please remove the prefix "CPA" from the indicated value and replace the residue with the value assigned by IANA; perform an analogous substitution for all other occurrences of the prefix "CPA" in the document.
-Finally, please remove this note.

 # Examples